Schleifner/weloveinterns/how-do-we-rank-staffs-en.md

 - Based on LV1, has a systematic understanding of courses such as data structures, introduction to algorithms, computer organization principles/microcomputer principles/computer architecture, and modern database principles, has studied them, and can quickly review and master them.
 - Has a good understanding and memory of the knowledge from the three courses: compiler principles, principles/microcomputer principles/computer, and modern operating systems.
-- Able to independently complete all tasks in [Tiny-Wasm-Compiler-Learn](https://github.com/Schleifner/Tiny-Wasm-Compiler-Learn.git), or has equivalent practical experience, such as participating in or sharing technology about gcc, llvm, v8 projects.
+- Able to independently complete all tasks in [Tiny-Wasm-Compiler-Learn](https://github.com/Schleifner/Tiny-Wasm-Compiler-Learn.git), or has equivalent **practical experience**(Note: Practical experience is not equivalent to work experience.
+Major assignments, course projects, experiments, etc., can also be considered as practical experience.), such as participating in or sharing technology about gcc, llvm, v8 projects.
 - Proficient in using Linux command-line tools, including find, grep, sed, etc., and proficient in using different tool parameters and combinations to complete daily tasks.
 - Proficient in using git for team code collaboration.
 - Able to make local code changes, develop and test small features under the guidance of core dev.